joelgun-xyz/caac/README.md

 # CAAC - CAA record checker

-This little tools lets you check / create a CAA Record for one domain or check several domains if a records exists.
+This little tools lets you check / create a CAA Record for one domain or check several domains if a record exists.
 It creates records for following DNS: